 As a Support Advisor you a part of one of the oldest and largest voluntary support organisations in New Zealand.
 The RSA was founded in 1916 by wounded veterans returning from World War One.
 Its establishment recognised a need to support one another, to provide care for veterans and their families, as well as the families of those men and women who would never return.
 An early role was to honour the memory of those who paid the supreme sacrifice.
-Support and remembrance continues to be at the core role of the organisation.
+Support and remembrance continue to be at the core role of the organisation.

-Support is one of the core pillars of the RSA movement; reflected in the following RSA objective "to support the general welfare of service persons and former service persons, their families and dependents, and the former families and dependents of deceased service person or ex-service person."
-Support Services plays a critical role in delivering the intent of the RSA support mission of "people helping People".
-As part of being a Support Advisor, you will need to know:
+The number one strategic pillar of the RSA strategy 2021 - 2024 is Support.
+This is reflected in the RSA mission of "Supporting those impacted by Military Service."
+Support Services plays a critical role in delivering the intent of the RSA support mission of "People helping People".
+Being a Support Advisor, you will need to know: